hamotime/configure-ad/README.md

 <br />

 <h3><b>Group Policy and Managing Accounts</b></h3>
-<p> 1. <b> Dealing with Account Lockouts </b>
+<p> <b>1.
+Dealing with Account Lockouts</b>

 - Pick a user account you created.
 Open Active Directory Users and Computers.
-I will use the bab.wilo account
+I will use the bab.wilo account.
-- Setup Account Lockout Policy in Group Policy Management
+- Setup Account Lockout Policy in Group Policy Management:
 - - Open Server Manager -> Tools -> Group Policy Management.
 We can create a new GPO (Group Policy Object) but we will just edit the “Default Domain Policy” for now.
-Right click it -> Edit
+Right click it -> Edit.
   - Browse to Computer Configuration -> Policies -> Windows Settings -> Security Settings -> Account Policies -> Account Lockout Policy.
   - Double click “Account Lockout Duration” -> Change Lockout duration to 30min.
-Press Ok for the change in suggested values.
+Press "Ok" for the change in suggested values.
   - The Parameters should now look like:
   - Account Lockout Duration = 30 minutes
   - Account Lockout Threshold = 5 invalid logon attempts